Transport in Greater Tokyo: Corporate networks

 Since corporations own, fund, promote, and operate their own networks, this tends to result in high fragmentation and company stations.
 The end user may need to pass through multiple company gates to get to their destination, racking up extra costs in the process (generally the longer the trip, the less charge per kilometer).
 This is in contrast to other nations where fares are calculated in a more integrated way.
 For tourists, transferring between multiple operators and paying several times to get to a single destination within the metro area can be quite confusing and expensive.
 Locals tend to patronize a particular company for a particular destination and walk/bike to and from that company's stations, avoiding the need to transfer and pay another fare to a different company that may have a station closer to the desired destination.
+Some private railroads also capitalize on real estate holdings and high foot traffic by operating their own retail stores at stations.
+For example, Odakyu Electric Railway and Keio Corporation both have department stores over their properties at Shinjuku Station.

 Busiest JR stations

-Passengers carried in Greater Tokyo stations daily (2017):
+Passengers carried in Greater Tokyo stations daily (2023):